mm-zb/taiwo/README.md

 **This app is not intended for significant use, and hence it is running on a development server still.
 This also means that you will need to use your own API keys, and replace any data I have replaced with 'secret'.

 # Who?
 Taiwo is named after Taiwo Awoniyi, an inspiration for this project.
 As a striker, he is what they call "the full package".
-This completeness inspired this idea for one program that tailored to all music needs: song suggestions, finding songs by their lyrics, and viewing my own listening statistics - all in one app.
+His completeness as a player inspired this idea for one program that tailored to all music needs: song suggestions, finding songs by their lyrics, and viewing my own listening statistics - all in one app.

 # Notes
 Github did not like the size of the original csv file, so I had to make it more reasonable.
 For this, the song recommendations may be less than perfect.